rollbear/strong_type/README.md

   the iterator types are using the same tag as using in the range.
 Only implements types `iterator` and `const_iterator`, and thus `.begin()`, `.end()`, `.cbegin()`, `.cend()`, `.begin() const` and `.end() const`.

+* `strong::formattable` adds `std::format` and/or `fmt::format` capability, based
+  on availability of the formatting library.
+This can further be controlled (globally) with the defines `STRONG_HAS_STD_FORMAT` respectively `STRONG_HAS_FMT_FORMAT`.
+With 0 to disable the support completly, and with 1 to force the support, disable the auto detection.

 For modifier `strong::arithmetic`, the type trait `std::is_arithmetic<>` is true.

 For modifier `strong::iterator`, the type trait `std::iterator_traits` mirrors